s0ders/go-semver-release/README.md

 The following `type` are supported for release rules: `build`, `chore`, `ci`, `docs`, `feat`, `fix`, `perf`, `refactor`, `revert`, `style`, `test`.

 The following `release` types are supported for release rules: `major`, `minor`, `patch`.

+## Work in progress

+- [ ] Publish a Docker container GitHub Action via the CI/CD
+- [ ] Handle custom Semver prefix (e.g. "v")
+- [ ] Add an ASCIInema demo. to the README